• twitter-icon

 Unlimited Tax Return Filing

-Easy Guide to Audit Provisions Under GST with Complete Procedure
+Easy Guide to Audit Provisions Under GST with Procedure

 Audit Provisions Under GST

 In this article, we traverse through the GST Audit lanes and try to bring out a clearer view of the Audit Provisions under GST.
 The GST is self-assessing by nature while more than 1 crore Taxpayers are registered under GST.
-Self-Assessment is necessary to determine tax liabilities.
-Among the seven type of tax assessments under GST, only one has to be done by the taxpayer.
+Self-assessment is necessary to determine tax liabilities.
+Among the seven types of tax assessments under GST, only one has to be done by the taxpayer.

 Types of Audit Provisions under GST